 Nutrisystem also offers structured meal plans, which Lean Cuisine doesn’t.
 I think it goes without saying that a more structured plan means you’re less likely to eat the wrong things, leading to more effective weight loss.

 Lean Cuisine meals are sold at grocery stores, so you’ll need to plan your menu and shop.
 The selection can be limited based on where you live.
 It’s worth checking your local grocery store’s website to see what’s available unless you choose to order from an online retailer like Instacart.

 From the top picks on the Lean Cuisine menu, pasta features as a key ingredient.
 This might get a bit boring if you want to rely on it for all your main meals.
 Still, there are 5 different cuisines to choose from: American, Asian, Italian, Mediterranean, and Mexican.

 Nutrisystem takes the lead here by offering specialized menus for different needs.
-It has a Vegetarian and Diabetes plan plus you can choose high protein and low sodium meals.
+It has a dedicated Diabetes plan, plus you can choose high protein and low sodium meals.

 It doesn’t offer any vegan or gluten-free plans, but you can filter recipes to exclude ingredients.
 For example, you can choose to avoid meals that contain dairy, nuts, wheat, and fish.
 Even if you filter the menu to exclude lactose, you can still find 43 suitable meals.

 The first week on a Nutrisystem plan is slightly more restrictive.
 This is because it’s designed to kickstart your weight loss journey.
 During this week, you can only consume the brand’s own meals and shakes; after that, there is more flexibility, and you can start to incorporate your own home-cooked meals.

 Lean Cuisine has meals that are gluten-free, vegetarian, low-carb, and high in protein.
 It also has 4 meals approved by the American Diabetes Association.
 This makes the menu easy to navigate according to health needs.